cardilloscreations/www-binauralbeatbank/_posts/2023-12-31-01-Tinnitus-Pilot-Study-Pure.md

 Sadeghijam, M., Moossavi, A., Akbari, M. et al. An increase in the auditory steady-state response amplitudes after a period of listening to binaural beat stimuli in tinnitus patients: a pilot study.
 Egypt J Otolaryngology 39, 39 (2023).
 ━━━━━━━━━━━━━━━━━━━━
 𝐃𝐈𝐒𝐂𝐋𝐀𝐈𝐌𝐄𝐑 :
-Any information provided is a result of my personal experience and research.
-No information is intended to diagnose, treat, cure, or prevent any disease, and should not be used in place of medical, psychological, or spiritual advice.
-This content is strictly for self-improvement, relaxation, experimentation, and entertainment.
+Any information provided is a result of my personal experience and personal research.
+I am not a medical professional.
+This is not a substitute for proper medical, psychological, or spiritual advice.
+This content is strictly for personal experimentation and entertainment.
+By voluntarily using this content, you assume all risks for any resulting losses, injuries, or damages.
 ━━━━━━━━━━━━━━━━━━━━
 #tinnitus #binaural #binauralbeats
 </p>